ngpfontaine/gfv/README.md

 ### Note

 - GFV won't act if you don't have the classes added to the form fields.
 No need to remove the script if you don't want it to do anything.
-- Gravity forms ID's are used for targeting; at the moment this will only act on form #1.
-Need to code for all.

 ### Options
 You can customize some string vars that display to the user.
 They're at the top of `script.js`, you can guess by their names: